 A Woman’s Song, the poetry collection by Diana May-Waldman, brings us poetic reflections on what it is to be a woman in the world today.
 Her uncensored words are raw and real with her kick to the gut style expressing her passion and a story of survival.
 May-Waldman writes about the unfortunate challenges in the lives of women: rape, violence, inequality, and dealing with relationships that are often unbalanced.
 The poems reflect the contradictions of the woman’s song – the hate, the love, the lust, the anguish, the bitterness and, on the other hand, the softness, that are all parts of the full dimensions of being and surviving as a woman.
 Her emotions are the palate from which the pages of this book are painted.
 In A Woman’s Song, Diana May-Waldman gives you a clear, direct look into the heart of a woman.
 With the sharpness of the words and images, this is a book that will disturb, shock you, and bring you to your knees, staring reality in the face.
 This is a book that will truly move you.

 Diana May-Waldman is an award-winning journalist whose poetry has appeared in numerous journals.
-She was also co-editor with her husband, Mitchell Waldman (author of the novel A Face in the Moon), of the anthology Wounds of War: Poets for Peace, Bureau Chief for Worldwide Hippies, and as Poetry Editor for Blue Lake Review.
+She was also co-editor of the anthologies Wounds of War: Poets for Peace, and Hip Poetry 2012, and serves as Poetry Editor for Blue Lake Review.
 She is a strong women’s and children’s advocate.
 Diana grew up in Ohio and now lives in Rochester, New York.

 * * * * * * * * * * *